This information is part of the Colgate University catalog, 2023-24.

 - MATH 481/BIOL 481 - Investigations in Computational Biology

 Students declaring a minor in mathematical systems biology select an adviser from either the mathematics department or biology department.
 Those students minoring in mathematical systems biology who have declared a major in either biology or mathematics are required to choose a minor adviser from the department in which they are not majoring.
 The chair of the minor adviser's department approves and signs the mathematical systems biology minor declaration form.
 As with any minor at Colgate, no more than two of the courses applied to the minor may also be used for a major.

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Biology department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Biology department catalog page.

-For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Mathematics department catalogue page.
+For more information about the department, including Faculty, transfer credit, awards, etc., please visit the Mathematics department catalog page.